Beef bone marrow recipe made in the Instant Pot or pressure cooker comes out tender. Great way to make homemade beef stock at home too.

 Easy beef bone marrow recipe made in our Instant Pot.
 Use any brand of pressure cooker or Ninja Foodi to make this nutrient rich superfood tender in no time.
 Drain the liquid and save this homemade beef stock too.
 Just one Instant Pot recipe for beginners that we love. (affiliate links present)

 Instant Pot Bone Marrow

-Have you ever had this??
+Have you ever wondered how to cook bone marrow at home??
 Some call it poor man’s foie gras.
 When cooked it spreads like butter and sometimes is served on toast.
 Soft, nutrient rich with a nutty flavor, you may have only had this at an expensive restaurant.
 Now you can make it at home easily.